happybara-io/WorkflowBuddy/README.md

 **This Slack App acts as an extension of Workflow Builder, providing access to significantly more Slack triggers (such as `app_mention`, `channel_created`, etc.) and expanding the suite of Steps available.**

-⚡ The most important **Step** this app adds is the `Outgoing Webhook`, which enables users to integrate their Slack Workflow Steps with almost any other application.
+⚡ The most important **Step** this app adds is the `Outgoing Webhook/HTTP Request`, which enables users to integrate their Slack Workflow Steps with almost any other application.

-> **[ℹ️]** Beta Disclaimer:
->
-> This code is in beta stage on it's way to a stable v1.
-It's fully functional, but would benefit from resiliency features like improved handling for upstream API errors, etc. that let it handle higher volume use-cases.
->

 - **About**
   - [Demo Videos](#demos)